shadowtime2000/easy-text-prediction/README.md

 textPredictionTool.saveToFile("textPredictionTool.json"); // Save to file

 textPredictionTool.loadFromFile("textPredictionTool.json"); // Load from file

+textPredictionTool.generate("is", 50); // Generate 50 words that could follow that word
 ```
 Warning!
 Your code will not work without specifying a weight.